Why are children's picture books important?

 Q: Who are you?
 How would you describe yourself to your readers?

 My name is Odeta Xheka.
-I am an artist, author and fun mom boss in a quest to implement art in people's lives.
-Currently expanding picture book norms to create an interactive space where children can write, draw, and color ON the page in order to establish a sense of agency by adding to the story.
+I am an artist, author, and fun mom boss in a quest to implement art in people's lives.
+I’m currently expanding picture book norms to create an interactive space where children can write, draw, and color ON the page in order to establish a sense of agency by adding to the story.

-Q: Why did you decide to write it?
+Q: Why did you decide to write this story?

 Q: What is special about your book?

 ‘“Here Comes Ingo” has a very clear and timely message: the value of open-mindness when faced with the unknown.”